Mnm1506/Workout-Tracker/README.md

   ![badge](https://img.shields.io/badge/license-MIT-brightgreen)

   ## Description :
-    This application lets the user create and track daily workouts.
-And be able to log multiple exercises in a workout on a given day.
-Also lets the user track the name, type, weight, sets, reps, and duration of exercise.
+    This application lets the user create and track daily workouts, And be able to log multiple exercises in a workout on a given day.
+    It also lets the user track the name, type, weight, sets, reps, and duration of exercise.
     If the exercise is a cardio exercise, the user is able to track the distance traveled.

   ## Links :